ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * Creating and modifying a compare-exchange item is an atomic, thread-safe [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) interlocked compare-exchange operation.
-  * The compare-exchange item is distributed to all nodes in a [cluster-wide transaction](../../../server/clustering/cluster-transactions) so that a consistent, unique key is guaranteed cluster-wide.
+  * The compare-exchange item is distributed to all nodes through the [Raft algorithm](../../../glossary/raft-algorithm) so that a consistent, unique key is guaranteed cluster-wide.

 {PANEL/}